osmosis-labs/mesh-security/docs/ibc/ControlChannel.md

 2. Instantiate external staking contract on the provider chain (referencing IBC port of the converter)
 3. Create IBC channel from provider to consumer
 4. Apply to consumer governance to provide a virtual staking max cap to the associated virtual staking contract, so that this connection may have voting power.

+### Handshake

+Opening the channel is a 4 step process.
+It must be initiated by the consumer side.

+1. Start with `OpenInit` from converter to the (connection, port) of the external staking.
+The version SHOULD be set to the highest mesh-security version it supports (see below), and the channel ordering MUST be "unordered".
+It MUST error if it has a previously established channel.
+2. The external staking contract receives `OpenTry`.
+The channel ordering MUST be "unordered", and the version protocol MUST be `mesh-security`.
+It performs version negotiation as defined below.
+It MUST error if the (connection, port) being proposed is not the one it was initialized with.
+It MUST error if it has a previously established channel.
+3. The converter receives `OpenAck` and MUST verify the version protocol is `mesh-security`.
+It MUST verify the version is not higher than the one it proposed, and not lower than the oldest version it supports.
+If successful, it stores the new channel details locally.
+4. The external staking contract receives `OpenConfirm`.
+Everything has been verified on all sides, and there can be no errors here.
+It stores the new channel details locally.

+Closing a channel is currently not well defined.
+It is expected that the channel will remain open, as it is unordered.
+If the channel is closed, both sides must mark the channel as closed locally, and error on any attempt to send IBC packets.
+The channel may be re-opened by repeating the initial process, with both sides validating the re-open was from the same (connection, port) as the original channel.
+When that handshake is completed, they can replace the closed channel from storage with the new open channel.

 ### Version Negotiation